-The Mετα-εnsεmblε consists of three young musicians and their unusual combination of instruments: saxophone (Cédric Delvaux), viola (Xavier Timmermans) and harp (Judith Soumillion).
+The Mετα εnsεmblε consists of three young musicians and their unusual combination of instruments: saxophone (Cédric Delvaux), viola (Xavier Timmermans) and harp (Judith Soumillion).

 Atmos ensemble is a unique chamber music ensemble consisting of: Willem-Jan Hendrickx (trumpet), Cédric Delvaux (saxophone) and Mike Doctors (piano).

 ‘Atmos’ comes from the Italian word ‘atmosfera’ which means atmosphere.
 This represents exactly what this young chamber music ensemble stands for.
-They try to create atmospheric music through their choice of repertoire on one hand and their collaboration with other art forms such as theatre, visual arts, etc. on other hand.
+They try to create atmospheric music through their choice of repertoire on one hand and their collaboration with other art forms such as theatre, visual arts, etc. on the other hand.

 The unique combination of instruments gives Atmos ensemble the opportunity to create a whole new range of timbres.
 Their program includes original works as well as transcriptions, but also collaborations with composers and other musicians.